parmes/parmes/contact.rst

 Contact
 -------

-You can contact us using the below form or via email |email|.
+You can contact me using the below form or via email |email|.
+Tomek:)

 .. raw:: html